awsdocs/amazon-ec2-user-guide/doc_source/Using_ConvertingS3toEBS.md

    [ec2-user ~]$ export AWS_SECRET_ACCESS_KEY=your_secret_access_key
    ```

-1. Prepare an Amazon EBS volume for your new AMI\.
+1. Prepare an Amazon Elastic Block Store \(Amazon EBS\) volume for your new AMI\.

-   1. Create an empty Amazon EBS volume in the same Availability Zone as your instance using the [create\-volume](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-volume.html) command\.
+   1. Create an empty EBS volume in the same Availability Zone as your instance using the [create\-volume](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-volume.html) command\.
 Note the volume ID in the command output\.
 **Important**
- This Amazon EBS volume must be the same size or larger than the original instance store root volume\.
+ This EBS volume must be the same size or larger than the original instance store root volume\.

       ```
       [ec2-user ~]$ aws ec2 create-volume --size 10 --region us-west-2 --availability-zone us-west-2b